cengique/pandora-matlab/README.md

 - Requires no external software;
 - Is flexible, can easily tie with existing Matlab scripts;
 - Can query database as in SQL.

+If you use PANDORA, please cite this paper from your software or publications:

+**Günay C, Edgerton JR, Li S, Sangrey T, Prinz AA, Jaeger D (2009)** Database analysis of simulated and recorded electrophysiological datasets with Pandora's toolbox. *Neuroinformatics*, 7(2):93-111. doi: 10.1007/s12021-009-9048-z.

 Installation:
 --------------------